use-ink/ink-docs/docs/frontend/react/hooks/substrate/use-timestamp-now.md

 ---
 title: useTimestampNow
-description: A React hook for getting the unix timestamp in miliseconds on each new block.
+description: A React hook for getting the unix timestamp in milliseconds on each new block.
 ---

 # useTimestampNow

-A React hook for getting the unix timestamp in miliseconds on each new block.
+A React hook for getting the unix timestamp in milliseconds on each new block.

 ## Usage